Altered Carbon: Resleeved: Plot

-Back in their room, Gena hears Takeshi singing and realizes that he is her brother, but does not reveal herself.
+Later, Gena hears Takeshi singing and realizes that he is her brother, but does not reveal herself.
 Takeshi speaks with Tanaseda, and after mentioning Genzo's laugh, Tanaseda discovers something and gives new orders to Takeshi, which he carries out, confirming Tanaseda's suspicions.
-On the day of the succession, a firework explodes and a short blackout occurs, during which Holly goes missing.
-Shinji sees this as perfect timing and orders the ninja to go and kill Holly and her bodyguards.
-Genzo arrives shortly after and tells Shinji the succession will happen early to avoid any problems.
-Holly then appears and drugs Shinji, knocking him out.
-In the meantime, Takeshi, Gena, and the yakuza are surrounded by ninja.
-Takeshi promises to tell the yakuza the truth about what is happening after they defeat the ninja.
+On the day of the succession, Shinji orders the ninja to kill Holly, Takeshi and Gena.
+Genzo arrives shortly after and tells Shinji the succession will happen early.
+Holly drugs Shinji, knocking him out.
+Takeshi, Gena, and yakuza guards are surrounded by ninja.
+Takeshi promises to tell the yakuza the truth after they defeat the ninja.